ArtisticAdi/hello-world/README.md

 Hiya!

 Just an artist trying to learn programming.
-Intrested though in learning how to properly understand this
+Intrested though in learning how to properly understand this.